totalspectrum/p2_vga_text/README.txt

 VGA TILE DRIVER

+This is a simple VGA tile driver that supports standard ANSI escape codes.
+It's still a work in progress.

 - Revision 0.7: Added 2 byte/char and 1 byte/char modes
 - Revision 0.6: Made C drivers work with riscvp2 and Catalina, and added support for new hardware